POAM Voices Concerns over HR 1525

 POAM recommends you contact your United States Congressional representative to voice your concern about HR 1525.
 You can find your Congressional representative on this interactive map created by the State of Michigan.

-2 responses to “Letter Regarding The FAIR Act of 2023 (HR 1525)
+One response to “Letter Regarding The FAIR Act of 2023 (HR 1525)

 Posted by Paul Kline